-Most recently (late 2011), Beth Williamson and myself edited Medieval Architecture, art and history at Bristol Cathedral: an enigma explored (http://www.boydellandbrewer.com/store/viewitem.asp?idproduct=13759), a collection of essays by Roger Leech, John McNeill, Christopher Wilson, Paul Crossley, Julian Luxford, James Clark, Joseph Bettey and others – including myself.
+My most recent academic publication is the edited volume Medieval Architecture, art and history at Bristol Cathedral: an enigma explored (http://www.boydellandbrewer.com/store/viewitem.asp?idproduct=13759), a collection of essays by Roger Leech, John McNeill, Christopher Wilson, Paul Crossley, Julian Luxford, James Clark, Joseph Bettey and others – including myself.
 Co-edited with Beth Williamson, it has been handsomely produced, with many illustrations, by Boydell and Brewer.
 It is available from them, from on- or off-line retailers, or direct from me (email@example.com) for £55 (plus any post and packing).

 Other papers are in preperation, and I am due to submit the results as a PhD by prior publication at the University of Bristol.
 Details of these and other academic activity (including previous publications, mostly on medieval church architecture but also on Avebury, Wiltshire) are on my CV.